simon-carpio/odinview-os/README.md

 2.  **Clean Architecture:** Maintain the strict separation between core logic, the main process, and the UI.
 3.  **Formal IPC:** Use the formal contracts defined in `src/shared/` for all main-renderer communication.

+## Troubleshooting

+### On Windows, `pnpm test` may fail

+**Symptom:** You may see an error like `'jest' is not recognized as an internal or external command`.

+**Cause:** This is a known environmental issue with Electron development on Windows where a background process can sometimes lock files in the `node_modules` directory after running `pnpm dev`.

+**Solution:**
+1. Close all terminal windows and your code editor (e.g., VS Code) to ensure all Electron processes are terminated.
+2. Run `pnpm install` again.
+3. Run `pnpm test`.
+The tests should now execute correctly.

 ## License

 **MIT License**